What is the Difference Between a Business Coach and a Consultant or Strategist: An Entrepreneur's Guide to the Definition of a Coach

 You invested in your future.
 I could just leave it at that, but I will take it a step further and not be too harsh: it is important to understand your finances and you MUST invest.

-I’ve talked about it many times and, specifically give you some direction in my Budget Matters post.
+I’ve talked about it many times and, specifically give you some direction in my Budget Matters post and Erin, a fellow blogger, dives deep into how to get on track with budgeting for financial freedom with her Level Up Personal Finance blog.

 But perspective matters too.
 You need to see the value of investing if you want to ditch the 9-5.
 The value of setting funds aside to invest in yourself and your business is a must-do.